 Here are twelve reasons why we think Worcester is such a popular choice for graduates:

 - We have a strong academic reputation and all our graduates are assigned a Graduate Adviser, who can provide advice and guidance and be a source of support away from the Department.

 - Worcester is famed for its friendliness and welcoming community of 600 students (200 graduates and 400 undergraduates).

-- The College aims to provide one year's accommodation for most first year graduate students, with the possibility of accommodation for a further year, subject to availability.
-We have a range of options available and all rooms are either on site or no more than 300yds from the perimeter.
+- The College aims to provide one year's accommodation for most first-year graduate students.
+We have a range of options available and all rooms are in residential streets around the College perimeter.

 - Great sports facilities on your doorstep - we are the only college to have our sports pitch on site.
 There are various Worcester sports teams and we have a Boathouse on the Thames.